raphaelameaume/fragment/docs/api/sketch.md

 Controls how often update() is called per second.

-By default, Fragment synchronizes with your monitor's refresh rate using `requestAnimationFrame`, ensuring smooth playback regardless of the display (commonly 60 FPS, but may vary on high-refresh monitors).
+By default, Fragment synchronizes with the monitor's refresh rate using `requestAnimationFrame`, ensuring smooth playback regardless of the display (commonly 60 FPS, but may vary on high-refresh monitors).

 Setting a custom value (e.g. `30`) will decouple the sketch's update rate from the display's refresh rate and call `update()` at that fixed interval instead.

-If you set it to `0`, Fragment will only call `update()` once at the end of the lifecycle and whenever `props` change.
+Setting it to `0` calls `update()` only once at the end of the lifecycle and whenever `props` change.

 ### `name`
 - Type: `string`